galette/plugin-oauth2/README.md

 ![Nextcloud configuration example](examples/nextcloud.png)

-### Available options :
+### Available authorizations:

-* admin: only admin members can login
-* staff: only staff members can login
-* active: only active accounts can login
-* uptodate: only up-to-date members can login
+* `uptodate`: only active and up-to-date members can login
-* groupmanager: groups managers can login
-* teamonly: only team members (alias for "admin" + "staff" + "groupmanager")
+* `teamonly`: only active team members (admins, staff and groups managers)

-When ther eis no option set in configuration, it defaults to "active" + "uptodate".
+When there is no option set in configuration, it defaults to "teamonly".

 ### Scopes